toddledev/documentation/docs/20-guides/101-datocms/index.md

 All posts are located under the “Content” tab within the “Blog” content category, alongside the “tags” model.
 These tags will be used to implement a simple filter in the Nordcraft project.

-Under the “Schema” tab, you can view the Models and Blocks for the project can be examined to understand their Field configurations.
+Under the “Schema” tab, you can view the Models and Blocks for the project to understand their Field configurations.

 Note the “Blog Post” model and note its Model ID: “posts”.
 This ID will be referenced later for data fetching.